Orthopaedic

 • Residents will serve as Brooks Rehabilitation staff for the course of the training.

-• Upon graduation, the residents will serve as clinical leaders and change agents for Brooks Rehabilitation and/or the profession.
+• Upon graduation, the residents will serve as clinical leaders and change agents for the profession.

 Admissions Requirements